nugregorybro-beep/minsky-motor-hrl/README.md

 ## Team

-This project is part of the DSc Information Technology research program at Marymount University, submitted for ITEC 890: Advanced Topics in Artificial Intelligence (ICCWS 2026).
+This project is part of the DSc Information Technology research program at Marymount University, submitted for the AI era - IT797-C

 **Team Members:**
 - Gregory Broomfield